Mieczysław Maneli: ICC: Polish Commissioner

-In 1963–65, Maneli returned to Vietnam to serve as the Polish Commissioner: the head of the Polish delegation to the ICC.
-As a member of the ICC, Menaeli was allowed to go anywhere he wanted in the two Vietnams and to meet the leaders of both governments.
+In 1963–65, Maneli returned to Vietnam to serve as the Polish Commissioner, the head of the Polish delegation to the ICC.
+As a member of the ICC, Maneli was allowed to go anywhere he wanted in the two Vietnams and to meet the leaders of both governments.
 With his fluent French, Maneli was able to converse with Vietnamese elites on both sides of the 17th parallel as French was widely spoken by elites in both the North and the South.
 A British diplomat who knew him in Saigon described Maneli as "civilized, humorous, a social democrat and a humanist".

 After China defeated India in the 1962 war, Maneli observed the outcome of the war completely changed the view of his Indian colleagues towards China.
 Maneli recalled how the Indians on the ICC "could not talk about China without emotional engagement, without spitting out invective against a faithless friend.
 Since 1961-62, whatever happened at the Commission was interpreted through the prism of their hostility towards China".
-Likewise, when Maneli visited Beijing to meet the Premier Zhou Enlai in 1963, he struck by how Zhou "spoke about the Indians with anger, contempt, and disdain".
+Likewise, when Maneli visited Beijing to meet Premier Zhou Enlai in 1963, he struck by how Zhou "spoke about the Indians with anger, contempt, and disdain".

-In early 1963, he arrived in Hanoi to meet Ho Chi Minh and other North Vietnamese leaders who were keenly interested in the signs of a growing split between President Ngô Đình Diệm of South Vietnam, together with his younger brother and right-hand man Ngô Đình Nhu on the one hand, and their patron, President John F. Kennedy of the United States on the other, later recalling how eager they were for more information about the tensions between the two presidents.
+In early 1963, he arrived in Hanoi to meet Ho Chi Minh and other North Vietnamese leaders, who were keenly interested in the signs of a growing split between President Ngô Đình Diệm of South Vietnam, together with his younger brother and right-hand man Ngô Đình Nhu on the one hand, and South Vietnam's patron, President John F. Kennedy of the United States, on the other, later recalling how eager they were for more information about the tensions between the two presidents.
 Maneli also remembered that Ho had told him: "Our real enemies are the Americans.
 Get rid of them, and we can cope with Diem and Nhu afterward".

 Maneli was basically sympathetic towards North Vietnam and admired Ho as the Communist revolutionary who had defeated the French, but he disliked and distrusted Mao.
 Maneli generally tried to push the North Vietnamese away from Chinese influence, which he felt to be baleful.
 The North Vietnamese leaders told him in frank detail about the Ho Minh Chi Trail that they been constructing through neutral Laos and Cambodia to supply their forces in South Vietnam, saying "Indochina is just one single entity".

+At about same that Maneli had arrived in Vietnam, his patron Rapacki had visited India, where he discussed Vietnam with the economist John Kenneth Galbraith, who served as the American ambassador to India and got on well with the Indian prime minister, Jawaharlal Nehru.
+Galbraith was opposed to Kennedy's Vietnam policy and quietly encouraged Nehru to act as an honest broker during the peace initiatives.